Introduction to Machine Learning: Introduction

 \section{Introduction}

-We will describe, in the next chapters, methods that fit a parametric model to the observation while introducing unobserved, or ``latent,'' components in their models, whose inference typically attaches interpretable information or structure to the data.
+We will describe, in the next chapters, methods that fit a parametric model to the observation while introducing unobserved, or ``latent,'' components in their models.
+Such latent components typically attach interpretable information or structure to the data.
 We have seen one such example in the form of the mixture of Gaussian in \cref{chap:intro}, that we will revisit in \cref{chap:clustering}.
 We now provide a presentation of the variational Bayes paradigm that provides a general strategy to address latent variable problems \citep{neal1998view,jaakkola1997variational, attias1999variational,jordan1999introduction}.

 The general framework is as follows.
 Variables in the model are divided in two groups: the observable part, that we denote $X$, and the latent part, denoted $Z$.
-In many models $Z$ represents some unobservable structure, such that $X$ conditional to $Z$ has some relatively simple distribution (in a Bayesian estimation context, $Z$ often contains model parameters).
+In many models, $Z$ represents some unobservable structure, such that $X$ conditional to $Z$ has some relatively simple distribution (in a Bayesian estimation context, $Z$ often contains model parameters).
 The quantity of interest, however, is the conditional distribution of $Z$ given $X$ (also called the ``posterior distribution''), which allows one to infer the latent structure from the observations, and will also have an important role in maximum likelihood parametric estimation, as we will see below.
 This conditional distribution is not always easy to compute or simulate, and variational Bayes provides a framework under which it can be approximated.